Adaptive-Horizon Conflict-Based Search for Closed-Loop Multi-Agent Path Finding: acr:accbs

 where~$p^{a_i}$ is the running cost from \cref{def:cost-function}. \end{definition}

 As noted in \cref{def:cost-function}, if the planning horizon~$H_{\max}$ is at least the makespan of a solution, the finite-horizon cost~$J_{H_{\max}}$ coincides with the \gls{acr:soc}.

-We consider an idealized regime in which (i)~$H_{\max}$ upper-bounds the makespan of some \gls{acr:soc}-optimal solution, and (ii) the time limit~$t_{\max}$ in \cref{alg:accbs} is infinite.
-Then the running horizon increases monotonically until it reaches~$H_{\max}$ and the algorithm never terminates prematurely. \begin{theorem}[Anytime behavior, completeness, and optimality of \gls{acr:accbs}] Consider a one-shot \gls{acr:mapf} instance, and choose~$H_{\max}$ at least as large as the makespan of some \gls{acr:soc}-optimal solution.
+We consider an idealized regime in which the time limit~$t_{\max}$ in \cref{alg:accbs} is infinite, so the running horizon grows until it reaches~$H_{\max}$.

+\begin{theorem}[Anytime behavior, completeness, and optimality of \gls{acr:accbs}] Consider a one-shot \gls{acr:mapf} instance, and choose~$H_{\max}$ at least as large as the makespan of some \gls{acr:soc}-optimal solution.
 Run \gls{acr:accbs} with this~$H_{\max}$ and no time limit.
-Then: (1) (\emph{Anytime property}) As runtime increases, the cost of the best solution stored in~$\vtau_{\mathrm{best}}^{A,H_{\max}}$ is monotonically non-increasing and converges to a finite limit; at any time the algorithm can return the first-step movement of the best solution found so far.
-(2) (\emph{Completeness \& optimality}) The algorithm terminates in finite time and returns a conflict-free joint trajectory of length~$H_{\max}$ that is globally optimal with respect to~$J_{H_{\max}}$, and therefore \gls{acr:soc}-optimal for the \gls{acr:mapf} instance under the stated choice of~$H_{\max}$. \end{theorem}
+Then: (1) (\emph{Anytime property}) As runtime increases, the cost of the best solution stored in~$\vtau_{\mathrm{best}}^{A,H_{\max}}$ is {monotonically non-decreasing, bounded above by the \gls{acr:soc}-optimal cost, and converges to a finite limit}; at any time the algorithm can return the first-step movement of the best solution found so far.
+(2) (\emph{Completeness \& optimality}) The algorithm terminates in finite time and returns a conflict-free joint trajectory of length~$H_{\max}$ that is globally optimal with respect to~$J_{H_{\max}}$, and therefore \gls{acr:soc}-optimal for the \gls{acr:mapf} instance under the stated~$H_{\max}$. \end{theorem}

-\begin{proof} For (2), when~$h_r$ reaches~$H_{\max}$, \gls{acr:accbs} reduces to standard \gls{acr:cbs} with horizon~$H_{\max}$, and thus inherits its completeness and optimality with respect to~$J_{H_{\max}}$.
-Since~$J_{H_{\max}}$ equals \gls{acr:soc} for any solution with makespan at most~$H_{\max}$, the returned trajectory is \gls{acr:soc}-optimal.
-For (1), at any fixed running horizon~$h_r$ the algorithm performs a best-first search over a finite constraint tree, so the best cost in~$\vtau_{\mathrm{best}}^{A,H_{\max}}$ can only decrease as more nodes are explored.
-As~$h_r$ increases, the feasible set shrinks (additional prefix constraints), so the optimal value for the larger horizon is no better than for smaller horizons, and the sequence of best costs is monotonically non-increasing and bounded below, hence convergent.
-At any time the first-step movement of the current incumbent can be returned (anytime property).
+\begin{proof} {For (2), once~$h_r=H_{\max}$, \gls{acr:accbs} coincides with standard \gls{acr:cbs} on horizon~$H_{\max}$ and inherits its completeness and optimality with respect to~$J_{H_{\max}}$.
+Since~$J_{H_{\max}}$ equals \gls{acr:soc} for all solutions with makespan at most~$H_{\max}$, the returned trajectory is \gls{acr:soc}-optimal.
+For (1), fix a running horizon~$h_r$.
+The algorithm performs best-first search over a finite constraint tree, so the first conflict-free node updates~$\vtau_{\mathrm{best}}^{A,H_{\max}}$ with cost~$C^\star_{h_r}$, the horizon-$h_r$ optimum.
+As~$h_r$ grows, the active prefix expands, more conflicts must be resolved, and the feasible set shrinks; hence~$C^\star_{h_r}$ is non-decreasing.
+Moreover, any \gls{acr:soc}-optimal solution is feasible for every~$h_r \leq H_{\max}$, so~$C^\star_{h_r}$ is bounded above by the \gls{acr:soc}-optimal cost, equal to~$C^\star_{\infty}$.
+Thus the incumbent cost is monotone, bounded, and convergent, while its first-step movement can be returned at any time (anytime property).} \end{proof}